-For this tutorial, we are going to use the Gutenberg Time dataset from the Hugging Face Hub.
+For this tutorial, we're going to use the Gutenberg Time dataset from the Hugging Face Hub.
 It contains all explicit time references in a dataset of 52,183 novels whose full text is available via Project Gutenberg.
 From extracts of novels, we are surely going to find some NER entities.
-Well, technically, spaCy is going to find them.